jbboin/panorama-indexing-localization/README.md

 #### Manual

-In case you want to install it from source (not recommended!), you need the following projects:
+In case you want to install it from source (not recommended!), you need the following:

-- Python with installed dependencies (described in requirements.txt).
+- Python2.7
-- FAISS, install it by following instructions at https://github.com/facebookresearch/faiss/blob/master/INSTALL.md.
+- [FAISS](https://github.com/facebookresearch/faiss).
+Instructions to install it can be found [here](https://github.com/facebookresearch/faiss/blob/master/INSTALL.md).
-- Caffe with Python bindings.
+- [Caffe](https://caffe.berkeleyvision.org) with Python bindings.
 You can follow instructions from [here](https://gist.github.com/nikitametha/c54e1abecff7ab53896270509da80215), for example.
 Also make sure that the installation path is included in the environment variable `$PYTHONPATH`.

 ## Dataset data